 Celeste graduated from the University of Buffalo with a BS in Occupational Therapy in 1977, and earned her Hand Therapy Certification,(CHT), in 1992.
 She worked the first decade of her career at Rancho Los Amigos Medical Center in Southern California, where she had a wide berth of experience in orthopedics and rehabilitation.
 Celeste began working in outpatient upper extremity rehabilitation in 1990.
 She has also worked as an adjunct faculty member at Russell Sage Graduate School of Occupational Therapy for many years.
 She currently is at Albany Memorial Hand Center in Albany NY, where she has worked in full-time patient care since 1995.
 This is where she gained her direct experience with the Scleroderma population and realized the tremendous needs present in the upper extremity.
 Celeste developed a commitment to pursue the education of hand therapists, with the goal of early access to quality upper extremity care for those with this rare disease.
 In addition, she has been a member of the American Society of Hand Therapists since 1993.
 Celeste has presented lectures locally and regionally since the first few years of her career.

-Secretary, Executive Committee Member
+Kerri A. Connolly, Executive Committee Member

 Donna retired from the New York State Legislature as a thirty-year senior legislative professional, with expertise in constituent services, state and federal government relations, and public policy.
 After learning about Scleroderma from her health care provider, she wanted to become involved with the Steffens Foundation.
 She joined the board of the Tri-State Chapter.
 Donna is an active board member with Father Peter Young’s Housing Industries and Treatment Centers and also a former board member with the Little Sisters of the Poor.
 She also served on the CHARLEE advisory board, Hospitably House Inc., Camp Good Days, and Special Times, and was the Coordinator for the 350th Celebration of the Discovery of Lake George.
 Donna has BA in English with a minor in History from Ladycliff College and did post-graduate work at SUNY Albany and Sage Colleges.